Deep Few-view High-resolution Photon-counting CT at Halved Dose for Extremity Imaging

-The core component DIR method produces superior results with impressive stability against different acquisition conditions in single channel few-view reconstruction on simulated in-domain datasets, compared to that with relevant traditional methods.
-Similarly for out-of-domain real phantom datasets, significant improvement in both image quality and stability is obtained with DIR over the conventional single-pass post-processing method using the same network.
-One interesting observation is that BM3D method scores slightly better or comparable in PSNR and SSIM than DIR despite the loss of some fine details, which could be caused by the noise in the reference.
-This suggests the necessity of using task-relevant metrics in clinical applications.
-In retrospective patient studies, our spectral reconstruction results surpass that with the state-of-the-art unsupervised learning method, Noise2Sim, in image quality.
-When evaluated in reader study, the grading results from one radiologist and the combined scores from all three radiologists have demonstrated that the proposed method is significantly better than the proprietary standard in statistics.
-Encouragingly, the median values of all image quality scores are on the positive side, suggesting our reconstructions are diagnostically acceptable, despite at only halved radiation dose.
-Furthermore, our method has been evaluated using VGC points from the radiologists' scores against the existing method.
-By each of the image quality measures our method has produced significantly better results in almost all criteria, with the exception in soft tissue contrast being slightly lower than the competing method using full radiation dose, with no statistical significance.
-From the view of combined scores from all image quality measure, the proposed method has established competitively against the existing method though the statistical significance cannot be claimed due to the limited number of patients.
-Clearly, all three radiologists' scores and combined rankings follow similar trends, supporting the findings from individual metric evaluation of image quality.
-Finally, a fair agreement has been obtained among radiologists, despite no formal training on their visual grading.
+More remarkably, in retrospective patient studies our spectral reconstruction quality has surpassed that with the state-of-the-art unsupervised learning method Noise2Sim.
+In our reader study, the analysis on the grading results from the combined scores from all three radiologists has demonstrated that our proposed method is better than the standard commercial reconstruction.
+Encouragingly, the median values of all image quality scores are on the positive side, suggesting our reconstructions are diagnostically acceptable and preferred, despite reconstructed with only halved radiation dose.
+Furthermore, our method has been evaluated in terms of VGC points from the radiologists' scores against the existing method.
+By each of the image quality measures our method has produced significantly better results in almost all aspects.
+For the total combined image quality scores, the proposed method has shown its competitive advantage against the existing method, with a mean $\text{AUC}_{VGC}$ value exceeding 0.5, although additional patient data is needed to establish statistical significance.
+Notably, the individual scores from all three radiologists, as well as the combined rankings, exhibit consistent trends.
+All favor the proposed method for a majority of the VGC points, as shown in Fig.~\ref{fig: final graph B}, but with the VGC fitting curve crossing the diagonal line at the rightmost part.
+This is a pattern typically associated with a method that receives higher mean scores but also exhibits greater variation in scores than the reference.
+This interpretation is supported by the summary statistics in Table~\ref{Table:DesSta}, where the combined ratings for the proposed half-view method show both a higher mean and a larger interquartile range compared to that of the full-view reference.
+Finally, a slight to fair agreement has been obtained among radiologists, despite no formal training on their visual grading.